Moving to Spain from the UK in 2026 requires careful planning, especially after Brexit changed the rules for British citizens.

 Note on Investment Visas

-Step-by-Step Relocation Checklist for UK Citizens
+Step-by-Step Relocation Checklist for Moving to Spain from the UK

 | Step | Action Item | Details and Purpose |